adithya2208/Chess-Game-Limit/README.md

 - Click the extension icon on Chrome.
 - Enter your Lichess username and the game limit per day on that account.
 - The limit resets at midnight every day.

+## Known Issues

+- Can only limit the total number of games.
+Should be able to limit by game type such as Blitz/Bullet/Rapid.
+- Count resets at midnight everyday.
+Should have a feature that determines reset time.
+- Need to expand into Chess.com

+## Credits

+<a href="https://www.flaticon.com/free-icons/checkmate" title="checkmate icons">Extension icon created by BZZRINCANTATION - Flaticon</a>